 However, in Ohio, dog bite liability can attach to the dog’s owner in a civil case—even if the dog has never bitten anyone before.
 The injured victim can recover present and future medical expenses, lost wages, pain and suffering, and other bite-related damages.
 If you or a loved one has been attacked or bitten by a dog, you should contact an experienced dog bite lawyer as soon as possible.

-At Slater & Zurz, we’ve been successfully handling dog bite claims for over 40 years.
+The dog bite lawyers at Slater & Zurz have been successfully handling dog bite claims for over 30 years.
 We’ve demonstrated that we know how to win.
 We also understand the pain, lingering anxiety, and fear suffered by dog attack victims.
 We are especially sensitive to the agony endured by the parents of a young child or infant savagely bitten, shaken, or mauled in a violent attack by an untethered dog, often in a split second while the child’s caretaker stepped away to retrieve a bottle or toy for the child.

 If you or a loved one was bitten or attacked by someone else’s dog, call or email our team of dog bite attorneys for a free consultation.
 We’ll listen to your story, review any documents you may have, answer your questions, and suggest a strategy for vindicating your rights and obtaining compensation for your losses.
 We’re here to help!